Fast methods to compute the Riemann zeta function: Introduction

 We did not try to obtain numerical values for the constants $\kappa_1$, $\kappa_2$, and $\kappa_3$, in the statement of the theorem.
 With some optimization, it is likely each can be taken around $4$.
 We remark that a bit-complexity bound follows routinely from the arithmetic operations bound because all the numbers occurring in our algorithm have $O_{\lambda}((\log t)^2)$ bits.
-Last, our algorithm can be modified easily so that arithmetic is performed using $O_{\lambda}(\log t)$ bits (which is what one should do in a practical version).
+Also, our algorithm can be modified easily so that arithmetic is performed using $O_{\lambda}(\log t)$ bits, which is what one should do in a practical version.

-As will become apparent in Section 2, all of our methods immediately generalize off the critical line since the Riemann-Siegel formula (see (\ref{eq:rsform}) later) generalizes there.
-Also, our methods exclusively tackle the issue of accurately computing the Riemann-Siegel main sum, so they are quite independent of the precise choice of the remainder function in the Riemann-Siegel formula.
+All of our methods immediately generalize off the critical line since the Riemann-Siegel formula (\ref{eq:rsform}) can be generalized there.
+The methods exclusively tackle the issue of accurately computing the \textit{main sum} (\ref{eq:rsform1}) in the Riemann-Siegel formula, so they are quite independent of the precise choice of the remainder function there.

 There are several known methods to compute $\zeta(1/2+it)$ to within $\pm\, t^{-\lambda}$ for any $t>1$ and any fixed $\lambda$.
 An elementary such method is usually derived from the Euler-Maclaurin summation formula.
-The majority of the computational effort in that method is in computing a main sum of length $O_{\lambda}(t)$ terms, where each term is of the form $n^{-1/2}\exp(it\log n)$; see~\cite{ED} and~\cite{RU} for a detailed description.
+The majority of the computational effort in that method is in computing a main sum of length $O_{\lambda}(t)$ terms, where each term is of the form $n^{-1/2}\exp(it\log n)$; see~\cite{Ed} and~\cite{Ru} for a detailed description.

-Another method to compute $\zeta(1/2+it)$ relies on a straightforward application of the Riemann-Siegel formula.
-The Riemann-Siegel formula has a main sum of length $\lfloor \sqrt{t/(2\pi)}\rfloor$ terms.
+Another method to compute $\zeta(1/2+it)$ relies on a straightforward application of the Riemann-Siegel formula, which has a main sum of length $\lfloor \sqrt{t/(2\pi)}\rfloor$ terms.
 A simplified version of that formula on the critical line is: